2008 Sucre clashes

 On 24 May 2008, the city of Sucre, Bolivia, experienced clashes, hostage-taking, assaults, and alleged public humiliation against primarily indigenous rural leaders and their supporters.
-The events arose from an announced visit from President Evo Morales, during which he was scheduled to preside over the donation of ambulances to rural municipalities of Chuquisaca, the department of which Sucre is the capital.
+The events arose from an announced visit from President Evo Morales, during which he was scheduled to preside over the donation of ambulances to the rural municipalities of Chuquisaca, the department of which Sucre is the capital.

-Prior to the planned visit, the civic movement led by the Inter-Institutional Committee and the Chuquisaca Civic Committee demanded that Morales apologize to the families of three Sucre residents who were killed in November 2007 clashes outside the final meetings of the Bolivian Constituent Assembly.
+Prior to the planned visit, the civic movement led by the Inter-Institutional Committee and the Chuquisaca Civic Committee demanded that Morales apologize to the families of three Sucre residents who were killed in the November 2007 clashes outside the final meetings of the Bolivian Constituent Assembly.
 These organizations planned disruptive protests of Morales' visit.
 However, under pressure from the protests, Morales decided on May 24 not to attend the presentation.

 Participants in the civic movement protests then engaged in street clashes with peasants that came to Sucre to counter the local protestors.
 During the afternoon, several dozen indigenous peasants were marched by civic movement protesters to Sucre's central square, the Plaza 25 de Mayo.
 There, they were punched, threatened, forced to strip off their shirts and kneel, subjected to alleged racist insults, and supposedly publicly humiliated in various ways.

 The incident heightened political and racial tensions in Bolivia, then in the midst of a political conflict between Morales and the CONALDE group of governors.
 On the second anniversary of the violence, May 24, 2010, the first public draft of Bolivia's Law Against Racism was presented.
 In May 2011, Bolivia's Law 139 established May 24 as Bolivia's National Day against Racism and All Forms of Discrimination.